Skip to content

 1. There are now THREE annual winners, and a larger Prize award

 Courageous examples of leadership and impact come in many different forms, and the McNulty Prize seeks to hold up a range of those examples.
 Starting with awards in summer 2022, the Prize will recognize three breakthrough leaders as Winners.
-Each winner receives $150,000 over three years, and additional support to amplify their efforts through visibility from storytelling, media, and participation in major global forums.
+Each winner receives $150,000 over two years, and additional support to amplify their efforts through visibility from storytelling, media, and participation in major global forums.
 In addition to long term engagement with the Foundation, recipients of the McNulty Prize join a community of high-impact changemakers, with the space and opportunity to build relationships, share challenges and insights, and collaborate.

 2. The Prize is for ‘mid-stage’ organizations looking to make the next leap